Lone Justice: Later era

 In the record's wake, Etzioni and Heffington went their separate ways, and McKee and Hedgecock assembled an all-new band.
-After enlisting guitarist Shane Fontayne, bassist Greg Sutton, drummer Rudy Richman, and keyboardist Bruce Brody (formerly of the Patti Smith Group), Lone Justice recorded their second LP, Shelter.
+After enlisting guitarist Shane Fontayne, bassist Gregg Sutton, drummer Rudy Richman, and keyboardist Bruce Brody (formerly of the Patti Smith Group), Lone Justice recorded their second LP, Shelter.
 Steve Van Zandt was the producer, along with Jimmy Iovine and the band.
 This record saw them almost completely abandoning much of their earlier cowpunk, rockabilly, and roots rock influences in favor of what could be considered more typical 1980s pop/rock production, with heavy emphasis on drum machines and synthesizers.
-Commercially, the album charted lower than its predecessor, only reaching No. 65 on the album charts.
+Commercially, the album charted lower than its predecessor, reaching only No. 65 on the album charts.
 However, the title single did better than the band's previous two singles, reaching No. 26 on the Rock Singles chart, and No. 47 on Billboard Hot 100 chart.

 Disbandment

 Less than a year after Shelter's release, McKee broke up the band for good in 1987 and went on to a solo career.
 Heffington became a session drummer, while Etzioni recorded under the name "the Mandolin Man".
 Rudy Richman played drums with UK rock band The Quireboys between 1992 and 1993, appearing on the album Bitter Sweet & Twisted.
 Fontayne played guitar in Bruce Springsteen's band for the tour backing up the Lucky Town/Human Touch albums.
 After a decade removed from the music industry, Hedgecock returned in 1996 as half of the duo Parlor James.

 A Lone Justice retrospective, This World Is Not My Home, was released in January 1999, featuring early demo recordings.
 A budget compilation was issued in 2003 as part of Universal Music's 20th Century Masters series.
 Their 1985 performance of "Sweet, Sweet Baby (I'm Falling)" was released by BBC Video on The Old Grey Whistle Test Vol. 3 compilation DVD, 2004.
 Between 2014 and 2019, Omnivore Recordings issued three retrospective releases consisting of demo and live recordings made in 1983: This Is Lone Justice: The Vaught Tapes, 1983 (2014), The Western Tapes, 1983 (2018), and Live at the Palomino, 1983 (2019).

 In March 2021, Heffington died of leukemia at age 70.

+Sutton died on October 22, 2023, at the age of 74.